 In 2009, Marian experienced the start of a major depressive episode, and had to stop any work.
 Eventually she found that baking cakes helped her survive; and in 2012, she published Saved by Cake, which combines recipes with autobiography.

 As well as novels she has written short stories, and articles for various magazines and other publications.
-She has published three collections of her journalism, titled Under the Duvet and Further Under the Duvet, and donated all royalties from Irish sales to the Simon Community, a charity which works with the homeless.
+She has published three collections of her journalism, titled Under the Duvet and Further Under the Duvet, now collected in one volume under the title Under the Duvet: Deluxe Edition, and donated all royalties from Irish sales to the Simon Community, a charity which works with the homeless.
 In 2016 Marian published a new collection of essays, Making It Up As I Go Along.

 She was born in Limerick in 1963, and brought up in Cavan, Cork, Galway and Dublin; she spent her twenties in London, but is now living in Dún Laoghaire with her husband Tony.
 She includes among her hobbies reading, movies, shoes, handbags and feminism.